 In circumstances where a hardwired connection between the meter(s) and a communication device is not possible, you can use 485Bee radios to wirelessly communicate between the two.
 It takes at least two 485Bee units in order to set up this type of communication.
 You can also add more 485Bee nodes to create what is called a mesh network.
 This allows meters, or strings of daisy chained meters, to all communicate back to a single communication device.
 The wireless connection can also hop across multiple nodes to extend the range of the mesh network.
 The diagram below show a mesh network with three nodes.
-In this case they are connected to v.4 Omnimeters, reading water meters, but the 485Bee will connect to any Omnimeter Model (v.3 or v.4) and any of our communication devices (EKM Push, EKM Blink, iSerial).
+In this case they are connected to v.4 Omnimeters, reading water meters, but the 485Bee will connect to any Omnimeter Model (v.3, v.4, or v.5) and any of our communication devices (EKM Push, EKM Blink, iSerial).

 These are truly plug and play.
 Connect the 485Bee to 6 VDC to 42 VDC power and connect it to RS485 and it will automatically create a wireless mesh network with other 485Bee nodes that are in range.

 Here is an example drawing of meters and 485Bees being utilized in a RV park.
 The mesh network makes the Omnimeter, that is furthest from the Push3 gateway, easily readable:

 More information about mesh networks is available here: